microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 - [Azure Developer CLI][azd-cli] installed on your machine
 - [Azure Functions Core Tools][az-func-core-tools] installed, this will be useful for creating the scaffold of your Azure Functions using command line.
 - If you are using VS Code, you can also install the [Azure Function extension][azure-function-vs-code-extension]
-- The 3 following languages if you want to run all the Azure Functions solutions :
+- [.Net 8][download-dotnet] to run all the Azure Functions solutions

-  - [.Net 8][download-dotnet]

 - Optional : [Redis CLI][redis-cli] installed to test a few commands in the introductory Lab 1.
 Not necessary if you're familiar with the basics of Redis.

 Once you have set up your local environment, you can clone the Hands-on-lab-azure-managed-redis repo you just forked on your machine, and open the local folder in Visual Studio Code and head to the next step.